Nuitka/Nuitka-website/doc/posts/nuitka-release-062.rst

 <https://nuitka.net>`__.
 It is the extremely compatible Python compiler,
 `"download now" </doc/download.html>`_.

-This release has a huge focus on organisational things.
+This release has a huge focus on organizational things.
 Nuitka is growing in terms of contributors and supported platforms.

 ***********